 Our team’s charter is to help every technologist on the planet succeed, be they students or those working in enterprises or startups.
 We engage in outreach to developers and others in the software ecosystem, all designed to further technical education and proficiency with the Microsoft Cloud + AI platform.

 A large part of our mission is to make Microsoft Azure the best platform to run your applications and services, as well as making migration to the Microsoft Azure ecosystem simple.
 Our team looks for common pain points and works with the product teams to address them.
 In other cases, we build the missing pieces like tools and documentation.

 My focus is going to be on the Azure and Microsoft hybrid cloud strategy.
 Besides the Azure services, this will include products and services like Windows Server and Azure Stack, which will help to bring that consistent cloud experience to life, so our customers can make the best out of the Intelligent Cloud and the Intelligent Edge.

 If there’s anything, you would like us to improve reach out to our team or me.
 We listen to your needs and consider your feedback in our future developments.

 Why joining Microsoft

-When Rick Claus first approached me back in Summer 2018 and explained me that he starts a team which is focusing on IT Ops advocacy, I got super excited.
-I agreed that Microsoft had a large focus on developers, which is good, but didn’t really focus yet on the large group of IT Ops/Pro people.
+When Rick Claus first approached me back in Summer 2018 and explained to me that he starts a team which is focusing on IT Ops advocacy, I got super excited.
+I agreed that Microsoft had a significant focus on developers, which is good but didn’t really focus yet on the large group of IT Ops/Pro people.
 This team is built to change that and to give the IT Ops community a louder voice inside the Azure Engineering team.
 When I had the first talks with Rick and the team, I realized that this is the job I want to do!